Case Study: Medor

 • local climate change

 OLQP began agro-forestry efforts in Medor in 2010.
-Since 2014, a cooperative agreement between OLQP and the Smallholder Farmers Alliance (SFA) has been the basis for the program, which now includes tree planting, agricultural service, livestock and training programs in eight of the 12 chapel areas of the parish.
+Since 2014, a cooperative agreement between OLQP and the Smallholder Farmers Alliance (SFA) has been the basis for the program, which now includes tree planting, agricultural service, livestock and training programs in ten of the 12 chapel areas of the parish.
 SFA director Timote George inspires local farmers to carry out the agro-forestry program.

-SFA has established 8 tree nurseries in St. Joseph parish.
+SFA has established 10 tree nurseries in St. Joseph parish.
 Local volunteers plant seeds and raise the seedlings through meticulous care and daily watering—even when the water must be carried long distances.

 As the seedlings grow, the volunteers transfer them to larger containers.
 When the plants are ready, community members, including school children, transplant them on the mountainside as part of a work party known as a kombit.
 Participants learn to maintain trees that have been out planted in the communities and to curtail animals from free grazing in agricultural areas.